jeff-hykin/aggiecountdown/README.md

 ![](https://github.com/rsrickshaw/tamuclock/raw/master/images/overview.png)

 You can edit an activity by simply clicking on it or you can create a new activity by clicking the "+" button in the lower right corner.
 This is useful for adding activities that are not listed in your Howdy schedule.
-Here you can specify a name, location, time, and day of the week for.
-You can also click "Delete" to delete the activity.
+Here you can specify a name, location, time, and day of the week for this activity or delete the activity.
 Note that whatever location is specified here is the one that will be shown on the map.

 ![](https://github.com/rsrickshaw/tamuclock/raw/master/images/edit.png)